carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 3. Verify the remote files;
    1. Get the list of remote volumes.
    2. Verify that there are no missing or unexpected extra volumes.
-4. Start the network of processes.
+4. Start the network of concurrent processes.
    1. The filelister process lists the files that need to be restored.
    2. The fileprocessor will restore the files.
       1. Receive a filename